Routines help stabilize us. Without them, our days would fall to chaos, and we wouldn't be able to manage our time and conduct our business as well.

 Now, unlike the study, I'm not suggesting that you eat the same things every day at the same time.
 Rather, you should have models to follow.

-For example, my breakfast usually consists of a sandwich with cream cheese or peanut butter.
-My lunch consists of vegetables and either chicken, beef or fish and a side such as rice.
+For example, my breakfast usually consists of two eggs, greek yogurt and healthy cereal.
+My lunch consists of vegetables and either chicken or fish and a side such as rice.
 I'm most consistent with dinner.
-Every night I eat fruits including apple, grapes and berries.
+Every night I eat fruits including an apple, grapes and berries.

 The key is to have balanced meals throughout the day to hit your personalized calorie goal.
 (Of course, calories aren't the only measurement that matters, but it is the most widely applicable for most people.)